railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 The following illustrates the different cases for automatic restocking.

+.. _fig-stflow:

 .. figure:: images/stock_flow.png
    :align: center

-   *Workflow for automatic restocking, depending on the configuration of the product.*
+   *Workflow for automatic restocking, depending on the configuration of the product*

-The table below shows all possible cases for the figure.
+The table below shows all possible cases for the figure :ref:`fig-stflow`.

 ================== ===================== =====================
 Mode of restocking Make                  Buy